 Currently, Gen is studying for her Bachelor of Education (Early Year and Primary), and is very excited about the opportunities provided by the Australian Children’s Choir for her future teaching years.

 Throughout her schooling, Gen has been a member of several ensembles including; Concert Choir, Chamber Choir, Percussion ensemble and Symphony Orchestra.
-Gen has achieved her grade 5 AMEB classical singing certificate, as well as her grade 4 percussion AMEB certificate.
+Gen has also achieved AMEB qualifications in classical singing and percussion.

 Following in her parents footsteps, Gen has also been in many musical productions.
 Some credits are; Queen Stephanie in Sleeping Beauty, a Sharpette in High School Musical 2, Pops in Kiss Me Kate, Pearl in Cabaret, Sylvie in Oklahoma, Poppy in Noises Off and ensemble in Spamalot.